Bouillabaisse

 1. Step 1:

-Prepare the necessary ingredients for the soup.
-For the dish, you need to take 1-2 types of white sea fish (I have hake), some red fish (I have trout), crustaceans and shellfish.
-Ideally, you need fresh large shrimp, mussels, squid.
-But in our reality, you can use a frozen sea cocktail, freshly frozen shrimp (raw, not boiled!) and mussels (I have two types - with and without shells).
-The more seafood and fish there are, the tastier the soup.
+Gather the ingredients for the soup.
+For this dish you'll want 1–2 kinds of white sea fish (I'm using hake), a little salmon or trout (I'm using trout), and some shellfish and crustaceans.
+Ideally you'd use fresh large shrimp, mussels, and squid, but in practice a frozen seafood mix, frozen raw shrimp (raw, not pre-cooked!), and mussels work fine (I have two kinds — in the shell and out).
+The more seafood and fish, the tastier the soup.

 2. Step 2:

-Peel the white and red fish from the scales, cut off the fins, gut and cut into portions.
+Scale the white fish and the salmon or trout, trim off the fins, gut them, and cut them into serving pieces.

 3. Step 3:

-Pour boiling water over the tomatoes and remove the skin.
-Cut the pulp into small cubes.
-Instead of fresh tomatoes, you can use store-bought ones, cut in their own juice.
-All vegetables need to be cut as small as possible so that they boil well during cooking.
+Pour boiling water over the tomatoes and slip off the skins.
+Cut the flesh into small cubes.
+Instead of fresh tomatoes, you can use canned diced tomatoes in their own juice.
+Cut all the vegetables as small as you can so they break down well during cooking.

 4. Step 4:

 Cut the celery into small cubes.
-If the stem is large, one is enough.
+If the stalk is large, one is enough.
 I had 2 small ones.

 5. Step 5:

-Peel the onion and garlic and chop finely with a knife.
+Peel the onion and garlic and chop them finely with a knife.

 6. Step 6: